ajahne/blog/_posts/2018-09-29-one-on-one-meeting-dos-and-donts-part1.md

 header:
   image: /assets/images/one-on-one-two-women-of-color.jpg
 ---
-*As members my team grow into [tech leads]({{ site.baseurl }}{% post_url 2018-2-11-what-is-a-tech-lead %}) and managers I have begun to reflect on one-on-one meetings in an effort to help guide new managers and also self-assess and improve the meetings I have.*
+*As members my team grow into [tech leads]({{ site.baseurl }}{% post_url 2018-2-11-what-is-a-tech-lead %}) and managers I have begun to reflect on one-on-one meetings in an effort to help guide new managers and to also self-assess and improve the meetings I have.*

 *In this two part series I will outline 10 Dos and Don'ts (five each) for one-on-one meetings based on my experience as an engineering manager and leader.*